coreanq/qt_modbus/README.md

  - MINGW 4.8

 ## Features
- - csv 로그 파일 저장 가능
- - 주기적으로 패킷 전송 가능
+ - All log data save to csv file which is 2MB size, consecutively.
+ - All send packet save to send list, then it can reuse later.
+ - Packet data in send list can send repeatedly.
+ - Caculate CRC.
- - CRC 계산, ASCII <-> HEX 변환, 10진수 16진수 상호 변환 기능
+ - Transform ASCII <-> HEX.
+ - Transform dec <-> hex10

 ## 사용 예
- - Qt Creator 에서 프로젝트 파일 (.pro 확장자) 파일 로딩 후 빌드 후 사용
+ - load .pro file to Qt Creator

 ## License
 Licensed under MIT:
 https://opensource.org/licenses/MIT